jump-dev/JuMP.jl/doc/index.rst

 interface provided by the `MathProgBase <https://github.com/mlubin/MathProgBase.jl>`_ package.

-One the best features of JuMP is its **speed** - benchmarking has shown that it can create problems at similar speeds to special-purpose modeling languages such as `AMPL <http://www.ampl.com/>`_ while maintaining the expressiveness of a generic high-level programming language.
+One of the best features of JuMP is its **speed** - benchmarking has shown that it can create problems at similar speeds to special-purpose modeling languages such as `AMPL <http://www.ampl.com/>`_ while maintaining the expressiveness of a generic high-level programming language.
 JuMP communicates with solvers in-memory,